What is Positive Parenting?

 3) Positive Parenting Lessons Compound Over Time-Why Wait?

 If you parent young children, this is truly the best time to learn effective techniques that can be maintained for life.
 The methods learned through Positive Parenting soon become habits that improve and compound over time.
 Families can build upon these foundations, preparing parents and children for the tumultuous teens, and eventually adulthood.

 Parents with older children (including teens) can still benefit by implementing these practices.
 Regardless of age, Positive Parenting has the potential to improve both trust and communication which in turn, increases the likelihood your child will come to you during the tough times.
 Positive Parenting also sets the stage for parents to work together.
 This reduces parental arguments, and thus, stress.
-Because Positive Parenting methods are built on boundaries, respect, life lessons, communication, encouragement and so many additional valuable components, even parents of young adults find Positive Parenting methods continue to improve interaction between family members.
+Because Positive Parenting methods are built on boundaries, respect, life lessons, communication, encouragement and so many additional valuable components, even parents of young adults find Positive Parenting methods continue to improve the interactions between family members.
 It’s certainly a wonderful program for grandparents as well.
 While there will always be new challenges (children are not static beings), Positive Parenting provides several flexible tools that enable you to guide each unique child through various situations.

 4) Positive Parenting Increases The Likelihood Your Children Will Be Happy, Healthy, Well-Adjusted and Successful Adults:

 One of my favorite studies was conducted by Dr. Robert Epstein and Shannon Fox and presented at the annual meeting of the American Psychological Association.
 The study included more than 2,000 parents and ranks ten different parenting skills that research says help to produce good outcomes with children (happiness, health, success, and good relationships with parents).
 One of the most fascinating components of this study is that two of the top three parenting skills do not necessarily include direct interaction with the children.